huijing/huijing.github.io/_posts/2017-12-04-vertical-typesetting-revisited.md

   transform: translateX(50%);
 }</code></pre>

 This works for Chrome, Firefox and Safari.
-Unfortunately, it was kind of wonky on Edge, it just got skewed to somewhere in the middle of the page and to the left.
+Unfortunately, it was kind of wonky on Edge when I first tested it, things got skewed to somewhere in the middle of the page and to the left.

 <img srcset="{{ site.url }}/images/posts/vertical-typesetting/troublemaker-480.jpg 480w, {{ site.url }}/images/posts/vertical-typesetting/troublemaker-640.jpg 640w, {{ site.url }}/images/posts/vertical-typesetting/troublemaker-960.jpg 960w, {{ site.url }}/images/posts/vertical-typesetting/troublemaker-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/images/posts/vertical-typesetting/troublemaker-640.jpg" alt="Seems to be buggy on Edge" />

 **Day 2 update:** It's no longer broken on Edge.
 I lost the bug.
 I don't know what I did, but all I have left of the bug is the screenshot above.
-And yes, this post took multiple days to write, and during that journey, I LOST THE BUG!!
+And yes, this post took multiple days to write.
+Somehow, during that journey, I LOST THE BUG!!
 I don't know what to feel right now <span class="emoji" role="img" tabindex="0" aria-label="confused face">&#x1F615;</span>.

 ## Handling image alignment

 Okay, moving on.
-When in vertical writing mode, I wanted the figures with 2 images to display them stacked and while in horizontal mode, display them side by side when space permits.
-Ideally, the figures (image and captions) would be centralised in their respective writing modes.
+When in vertical writing mode, I wanted the figures with 2 images to display stacked and while in horizontal mode, be side-by-side when space permits.
+Ideally, the figures (image and captions) would be centre-aligned in their respective writing modes.

 ### Old school properties

-Now that we're operating on a clean slate, let's just try the most basic of centring techniques, `text-align`.
-Images and text are, by default, inline elements anyway.
+Now that we're operating on a clean slate, let's just try the most basic of centring techniques: `text-align`.
+Images and text are, by default, inline elements.
 Apply `text-align: center` to the figure element, and, oh my god, it worked <span class="emoji" role="img" tabindex="0" aria-label="incredulous face">&#x1F631;</span>!

-Images on both horizontal and vertical writing mode are now centred with no issues.
+Images on both horizontal and vertical writing mode have been successfully centred with no issues.
 I'm now very concerned about my state of mind a year ago when I was building this.
 Clearly flexbox was unnecessary for my intents and purposes.
 I reached for the new shiny first and it bit me in the ass.

 I am shook.
 I need a drink <span class="emoji" role="img" tabindex="0" aria-label="tumbler glass">&#x1F943;</span>.